Salesforce is Retiring Process Builder & Workflow Rules - Here's What You Should Do

 - Flow can delete records

-Salesforce plans to release tools to convert Workflow Rules and Process Builders to Flow.
-However, there's no doubt that you'll need to edit and fine-tune the resulting Flows, plus you'll have to build new Flows for any new processes that you'll need.
+Salesforce has released tools to convert Workflow Rules and Process Builders to Flow.
+However, there's no doubt that you'll need to edit and fine-tune the resulting Flows, as well as build new Flows for any new processes that you'll need.

 The most important technical aspect of Flow is the ability to run a record-triggered flow "before save".
 This is extremely valuable because all Process Builders and Workflow Rules run "after save".